graphhopper/graphhopper/README.md

 ## Customizable

-We've built the GraphHopper class which makes simple things easy and complex things like multi-modal routing possible.
-Still, you can use the low level API of GraphHopper and you'll see that it was created to allow fast and memory efficient use of the underlying data structures and algorithms.
+You can customize GraphHopper with Java knowledge (with a high and low level API) and also without Java knowledge using the [custom models](./docs/core/custom-models.md).

 ### Web UI and API